glbala87/ELLA_tool/docs/releasenotes/README.md

 ### All changes

 <!-- MR !517 -->
-- Fixed a bug causing excessive load on backend
+- Fixed a bug causing excessive load on backend.

 ## Version 1.13